ILEC SN10 Flight-Computer Resources

+Note: In 2020 IGC reduced Volkslogger to "Level 2 security" (no world records), but it is still OK for all badges and distance diplomas.
 Several people have had badge applications denied because of a missing aircraft registration in a Volkslogger flight log.
-If you are using a Volkslogger with an ILEC SN10, please follow the instructions below.
+If you are still using a Volkslogger with an ILEC SN10, please follow the instructions below.

 To declare a flight for an IGC badge or record, you will need to fill in the "Aircraft Registration".
 While the ILEC SN10 can declare the task, pilot, and contest ID to a Volkslogger, you must fill in the aircraft registration (N number) using the Volkslogger directly.